 15. Brick Lane Street Art

-There’s definitely no shortage of amazing street art adorning the walls of London’s iconic, Shoreditch neighborhood.
+There’s definitely no shortage of amazing street art adorning the walls of London’s iconic, Shoreditch neighborhood (and obviously inspired some London puns).

 It’s not really a matter of finding fantastic street art, but rather choosing your favorite piece along the vibrantly colored, street art laden lanes of Shoreditch.